 28 of the Most Beautiful New Zealand Beaches

-From the North Island to the South Island here’s a collection of the best New Zealand beaches.
+From the North Island to the South Island beaches here’s a collection of the best New Zealand beaches and why you should visit!

 Just outside of the centre of Castlepoint is a pub called The Whakataki where you can get a hot meal and a cold beer!